Database Usage (Based on Laravel Database Component)

 );

-Note: When using PostgreSQL, the insertGetId method will assume that 'id' is the name of the auto-incrementing field by default.
-If you want to get the ID from another "sequence", you can pass the field name as the second parameter to the insertGetId method.
+Note: When using PostgreSQL, the insertGetId method defaults to using id as the name of the auto-increment field.
+If you need to get an ID from another "sequence," you can pass the field name as the second parameter to insertGetId.

 $affected = Db::table('users')